 Existing ways or paths to the shore of the pond may be maintained and used, provided that a vegetative cover is maintained in such ways.

-Maintenance of existing mowed areas and agricultural fields, subject to such monitoring as may be required by the Board of Health in consultation with the Pond Advisory Committee.
+Maintenance of existing mowed areas and agricultural fields (not to exceed beyond the 50-foot buffer zone for vegetated wetlands), subject to such monitoring as may be required by the Board of Health in consultation with the Pond Advisory Committee.

 Selective cutting of new paths to the shore may be permitted by an Order of Conditions issued by the Conservation Commission, in consultation with the Pond Advisory Committee as to the placement.